If you would like to make a presentation at the MIT STAMP workshop, please follow the guidelines on this page.

 - Examples of the work that was done

-If your presentation involves STPA, please be sure you have read the STPA Handbook and its guidelines.
+If your presentation involves STPA, please review the STPA Handbook and its guidelines.

-If your presentation involves CAST, please be sure you have read the CAST Handbook and its guidelines.
+If your presentation involves CAST, please review the CAST Handbook and its guidelines.

-In the past, presenters have come from industry, government, and academia.
+Past presenters have come from industry, government, and academia.
 Application areas have included aviation, air traffic control, medical devices, healthcare, oil and gas, automotive, rail, chemicals, space, human factors, robots, security, defense, workplace safety, and others.
-See Previous MIT STAMP Workshop Attendees.